Deployment

 Deploying through MDM?

-Deployment packages are generated per organization from a deployment profile in the portal, so there is nothing to download here — you get the Windows package from your own workspace.
+Enrollment scripts are generated per organization from a deployment profile in the portal, so there is nothing to download here — you get the Windows script from your own workspace.

 1. 1